 A Decade of Study; a History of Success

-We commissioned one of the most highly regarded independent educational research companies, The Fischer Family Trust (FFT) to conduct a seven-year study examining the impact of SAM Learning on students using the service.
+We commissioned one of the most highly regarded independent educational research companies, The Fischer Family Trust (FFT) to conduct a seven-year study examining the impact of SAM Learning on learners using the service.

-An analysis of one cohort of students can give helpful information – but of course it is just one cohort, and it may not be a typical cohort.
+An analysis of one cohort of learners can give helpful information – but of course it is just one cohort, and it may not be a typical cohort.